ywchen814/ExpoRecSys-Item-Recommendation-with-Flask-API-and-Elasticsearch/README.md

 ## File Structure

 - `api.py`: Implement the Flask API with endpoints for item recommendation and product search
+- `Data-Preprocessing.ipynb`: Preprocess data into dictionary format and generate embeddings using Sentence-BERT
 - `es.py`: Contain functions to connect to Elasticsearch, perform product searches based on keywords
 - `es_store_data.py`: Load data from `data/` in a dictionary format and store it in Elasticsearch
 - `utils.py`: Provide utility functions for the recommendation model, including Recommending Top-K, Embedding Normalization, Loading Tensor Embeddings